Back to jobs

 Compensation, It's What We Do.

-This salary range may include multiple levels.
-Your level is based on our assessment of your interview performance and experience, which you can always ask the hiring manager about to understand in more detail.
 Salary is just one component of Pave's total compensation package for employees.
 Your total rewards package at Pave will include equity, top-notch medical, dental, and vision coverage, an unlimited PTO policy, and many other region-specific benefits.
+Your level is based on our assessment of your interview performance and experience, which you can always ask the hiring manager about to understand in more detail.

-We’re headquartered in San Francisco’s FiDi neighborhood, with additional offices in New York City and regional hubs in Salt Lake City and the United Kingdom.
+Since being founded in 2019 Pave has grown globally.
+We’re based across our HQ in San Francisco’s FiDi neighborhood, Flatiron in NYC and regional hubs in Salt Lake City and the United Kingdom.
 We embrace a high-energy, collaborative in-person work environment at these locations, operating on a hybrid schedule that brings teams together in-office on Mondays, Tuesdays, and Fridays.

 Create a Job Alert